 “Until the financial planning industry sheds its white-haired, only-on-paper, only-in-person reputation, millennials will continue to choose other career paths over ours,” she said.

 “Getting to know people in this way is so rewarding, and the work we do matters,” Sorensen said.
-“As advisors, we have the freedom to choose who we work with and how we do our work.
+“As financial professionals, we have the freedom to choose who we work with and how we do our work.
 And what an opportunity we have.
 We have access to so many wonderful people who’ve gone before us to teach how it’s best done.”